bredeespelid/Master_NHH/BAN400/Mock/readme.md

 ---

 ## Part 3: Applied Problems

 ### 7. Prediction and Machine Learning
-   - a.
-Load the `iris` dataset in R.
+1. Load the `flights` dataset from the `nycflights13` package.
+2. Filter the dataset to include only flights with complete data for `arr_delay`, `dep_delay`, and `origin`.
-   - b.
-Split the data into training (80%) and test (20%) sets.
+3. Split the filtered data into training (80%) and test (20%) sets.
-   - c.
-Train a decision tree model to predict the `Species` column using the `rpart` package.
+4. Train a decision tree model to predict the `origin` column (airport of origin) using the `rpart` package.
-   - d.
-Evaluate the accuracy of the model on the test set.
+5. Evaluate the accuracy of the model on the test set.

-### 8. Reproducible Research
-Write an R script that reads in a CSV file, performs exploratory data analysis (EDA), and outputs a formatted HTML report using the `rmarkdown` package.

-### 9. Visualization
-Using the `mtcars` dataset:
-- Create a scatter plot of `mpg` (miles per gallon) versus `hp` (horsepower).
-- Add a trend line to the scatter plot.
-- Save the plot as a PNG file.

-### 10. Business and Economics Application
-The file `sales.csv` contains columns `Region`, `Product`, and `Sales`.
-Write an R script to:
-- Calculate the total sales per region and product.
-- Create a bar chart showing the total sales per region.
-- Interpret the results for a business context.

 ---

-## Part 4: General Competence
+### 8. Visualization
+1. Load the `mtcars` dataset.
+2. Create a scatter plot of `mpg` (miles per gallon) versus `hp` (horsepower).
+3. Add a trend line to the scatter plot.

+---

-### 11. Standardized and Documented Code
+### 9. Business and Economics Application
-Write an R script that calculates the factorial of a number using recursion.
-Ensure the script:
-- Is well-documented with comments.
-- Follows best practices for formatting and readability.

-### 12. Reproducibility
-Write an R script that:
-- Generates a reproducible random sample of 100 numbers from a normal distribution with a mean of 50 and a standard deviation of 10.
-- Saves the generated data to a CSV file.
+1. Load the `ChickWeight` dataset.
+2. Calculate the total weight gain per `Diet`.
+3. Create a bar chart showing the average weight gain per diet.
+4. Interpret the results in a biological or experimental context.
 ---

 ### Grading Criteria